wiktorgdowski/WiktorGdowskiShell/README.md

 **_./wghs_**<br />
 To create a new user:<br />
 **_sudo adduser testuser_**<br />
 User then has to type in his own password and then pick a password for the new user.
+Log back to admin account.
 To set wgsh as a default login shell for an account on the system, the program must be first moved into /usr/bin:<br />
 **_sudo cp wgsh /usr/bin_**<br />
 To set this shell as a default shell for the new user:<br />
 **_sudo chsh -s /usr/bin/wgsh testuser_**<br />